syncfusion-content/javascript-docs/js/Schedule/working-with-appointments.md

 platform: js
 control: schedule
 documentation: ug
-keywords: appointments, recurrence, recurring appointment, all-day
+keywords: appointments, recurrence, recurring appointment, resize, drag and drop, search, categorize, priority, occurrence, reminder, filter and CRUD
 ---

 # Working with Appointments

 An appointment represents a certain time interval in a schedule cell depicting a plan made for the specified time interval.